AmadeusITGroup/sonar-stash/README.md

 ## How to run the plugin?

-To activate the plugin, just add the following options to the SonarQube runner (for instance with SonarQube Scanner):
+To activate the plugin, add the following options to the SonarQube runner (for instance with SonarQube Scanner):

 For SonarQube 5.2+:
 ```